-Easily deploy Dask on job queuing systems like PBS, Slurm, MOAB, SGE, and LSF.
+Easily deploy Dask on job queuing systems like PBS, Slurm, MOAB, SGE, LSF, and HTCondor.

 The Dask-jobqueue project makes it easy to deploy Dask on common job queuing systems typically found in high performance supercomputers, academic research institutions, and other clusters.
 It provides a convenient interface that is accessible from interactive systems like Jupyter notebooks, or batch jobs.